Chart Color Schemes

 North Kellyville is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In North Kellyville, as per the latest Census, 82.6% of dwellings were houses with the remaining 17.3% being semi-detached homes, apartments, and other types.
-This compares to Sydney's metropolitan area where 87.7% were houses and 12.3% were other dwellings.
-The home ownership rate in North Kellyville was 13.7%, with mortgaged dwellings at 58.3% and rented ones at 27.9%.
-The median monthly mortgage repayment in the area was $3,250, higher than Sydney's metro average of $3,000.
-The median weekly rent figure was $600, matching the Sydney metro average.
-Nationally, North Kellyville's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+North Kellyville's dwelling structure in the latest Census showed 82.6% houses and 17.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 87.7% houses and 12.3% other dwellings.
+Home ownership in North Kellyville was at 13.7%, with mortgaged dwellings at 58.3% and rented ones at 27.9%.
+The median monthly mortgage repayment was $3,250, higher than Sydney metro's average of $3,000.
+Median weekly rent in North Kellyville was $600, matching the Sydney metro figure.
+Nationally, North Kellyville's mortgage repayments were significantly higher than Australia's average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing